DimUrm/Smart_Curtain_ESP32/readme.md

     "percent": 50
 }
 ```
-Users can control the curtain manually, open or close it at will, or set the curtain to auto mode by Pub/Sub to the following topics:
+Users can control the curtain manually, open or close it at will, or set the curtain to auto mode by Pub/Sub to the following topics.
 - auto_requests (subcribe)
 ```json
 {